-Before packing up our Jeep and hitting the road, SVV and I did some last-minute shopping for T-shirts (for him) and home décor (for me).
+Before packing up and hitting the road, SVV and I did some last-minute shopping for T-shirts (for him) and home décor (for me).
 For unique, locally-made items, Nothing Too Fancy right off Market Square and Rala in the Old City are my go-to spots, though the Farmers’ Market also has great wares, as well.

 On the way out of town, I couldn’t help but get one last peek at the Sunsphere before we bid it adieu until football season; there were kids, young and old, shrieking and darting in and out of the fountains.
 It was so hot that morning, I was very tempted to join them.

 I’m always sad when I pull out of Knoxville onto I-40, but am comforted by knowing that it’s one of the cities I’ll be returning to often for the rest of my life.
 Plus, the best part about Knoxville, to me, is that despite having lived there in the past, every time I go back there’s something new to discover.

 What would you add to a weekend in Knoxville?

 I grew up going to Knoxville for a month each summer, and you’re right — It’s changed A LOT in the last few decades.
 This makes me want to go back for a visit, ASAP!

 I love that you love Knoxville as much as I do!
 I bet we crossed paths those summer months growing up there 😉